cs544-wisc/s23/p1/README.md

 sometimes used, but we'll define it in terms of two variables:

 * **SStot**.
 To compute this, first compute the average testY value.
 Subtract to get the difference between each testY value and the average.
 Square the differences, then add the results to get `SStot`
 * **SSreg**.
-Same as SStot, but instead of subtracting the average from each testY value, subtract the prediction from `predictedY`
+Same as SStot, but instead of subtracting the average from each testY value, subtract the prediction from `testY`

 If our predictions are good, `SSreg` will be much smaller than `SStot`.
 So define `improvement = SStot - SSreg`.